mridul037/mridul037/README.md

 **Quote of the hour:**

-Every computer language has its Shakespeares, and it is a joy to read their code.
-A well-written computer program possesses style, finesse, even humor—and a clarity that rivals the best prose.
+Every program has (at least) two purposes: the one for which it was written and another for which it wasn't.

-~ Danny Hillis
+~ Alan Perlis
 <pre>

 </pre>